-A variety of affordable housing units have come on line within the designated target area over the past 10 years including two owner-occupied single family subdivisions, 175 new infill single family units, six CODA units: three owned by Delray Beach Community Redevelopment Agency (CRA) and three by the Delray Beach Community Land Trust (DBCLT), 88 properties with 70 owner-occupied lessees, three (3) rental, and two (2) lease purchase DBCLT properties, five (5) new offsite WFH single family units pending (3 under constructing and two in permitting), one (1) additional unit to Atlantic Park Square Project, one (1) WFH unit two story single family unit, Three (3) sites pending infrastructure improvements, three (3) Eagle's nest homes (one nearing completion).
-The CRA has provided construction loans for the Atlantic High School Eagle's Nest program.
+A variety of affordable housing units have come on line within the designated target area over the past 10 years including two owner-occupied single family subdivisions, 175 new infill single family units, six CODA units: three owned by Delray Beach Community Redevelopment Agency (CRA) and three by the Delray Beach Community Land Trust (DBCLT), 88 properties with 70 owner-occupied lessees, three (3) rental, and two (2) lease purchase DBCLT properties, five (5) new offsite WFH single family units pending (3 under constructing and two in permitting), one (1) additional unit to Atlantic Park Square Project, one (1) WFH unit two story single family unit, Three (3) sites pending infrastructure improvements, three (3) Eagle's nest homes and a fourth property pending agreement to commence construction.
+The CRA has provided construction loans for the Atlantic High School Career Academy (Eagle's Nest) program.
 The program offers high school students hands-on training in the construction industry as the students build single-family homes under the supervision of qualified professionals.
 The program is a partnership of the Palm Beach County School District, the City and the CRA, with donations of funding, materials, and in-kind services from private firms.
-Completed homes are sold to eligible low/moderate-income homebuyers; 20 workforce town homes and additional 542 affordable rental units.
-With the implementation of the Workforce Housing ordinance, approximately 500 units will be included within the next five years.
-Delray Beach Housing Authority's Village Square affordable rental complex (144 units), and the Authority's Village Square Elderly rental project (84 units).
+Completed homes are sold to eligible low/moderate-income homebuyers.